 - Car: The Glacier Point Road is open to cars approximately late May through October or November, depending on conditions.
 (View a list of opening and closing dates since 1980.)

 When open, you can drive to Glacier Point by traveling on the Wawona Road (the continuation of Highway 41 within the park)--either north from Wawona or south from Yosemite Valley.
 After traveling about 13 miles, turn on to the Glacier Point Road at the Chinquapin intersection.
 Driving time from Wawona and Yosemite Valley is about an hour.
+During Memorial Day (late May), July 4th, and Labor Day (early September) weekends, traffic delays of up to two hours are possible beginning mid-morning, when the Glacier Point parking lot fills.
+If you encounter this delay, expect to be parked at Badger Pass (restrooms are available).
+Visitors with an accessibility (disabled person) placard, a camping permit for Bridalveil Creek Campground, or a wilderness permit for a Glacier Point Road trailhead are not subject to delays.

 - Bus: The Glacier Point Tour generally operates when the Glacier Point Road is open.
 One-way tickets are available if you're interested in taking the bus to Glacier Point and hiking back to Yosemite Valley.
 (If hiking to or from Glacier Point, and expecting to take the bus back, be sure you're familiar with the bus schedule.)